danielufeli/railsblog/README.md

 ### Run tests
 - To run All the tests:
-   * Open the terminal and run `bundle exec rspec spec` (please don't forget the dot after rspec)
+   * Open the terminal and run `bundle exec rspec spec`

 ## Author